Skip to main content

 Does Gasthof Alpenrose handle dietary restrictions?

 Specific menu and dietary information isn't confirmed in the available data.
 Given the country cooking format at a traditional Bavarian Gasthof, meat-heavy dishes are likely central to the menu.
-Call ahead if dietary needs are a concern, and go in with realistic expectations for a rural inn rather than a metropolitan restaurant with a dedicated allergy protocol.
+Call ahead if dietary needs are a concern, go in with realistic expectations for a rural inn rather than a metropolitan restaurant with a dedicated allergy protocol.

 What should I order at Gasthof Alpenrose?